neginmhg/AWS-Lambda-Data-Sync/README.md

 - **Description**: Retrieves error logs from DynamoDB to help diagnose processing issues.
 - **Response**: Returns a list of error logs with details.

+### 5. *POST Natural Language Queries*

+- **Endpoint**: POST `/api/queries`
+- **Description**: Allows users to query the database using natural language.
+The system interprets the natural language query and converts it into a structured SQL query to retrieve relevant data.
+- **Response**: Returns a JSON object containing the results of the query, including details like product name, quantity, amount, and revenue.
 ---

 ## Usage